mitica/urlset/README.md

 	}
 }
 ```

-Every object key can be a url definition or a section.
-If a key starts with a '@' its a section.
+Every url in config file can be a string(like `"home": "/"`) or an object: `"friends": { "url": "/${0}/friends" }`.
+An url object MUST contain property "url" of string.
+If an object name starts with '@' - it is a section/set of URLs.

 This example creates:
 ```
-	urls.home(); // with no params, output: '/'
+	url.home(); // with no params, output: '/'
-	urls.item(p0,p1); // with 2 params, output: '/item/p0-p1'
+	url.item(p0,p1); // with 2 params, output: '/item/p0-p1'
-	urls.accounts.profile(); // with no params, output: '/accounts/profile'
+	url.accounts.profile(); // with no params, output: '/accounts/profile'
-	urls.accounts.photos(p0); // with one param, output: '/accounts/p0/photos'
+	url.accounts.photos(p0); // with one param, output: '/accounts/p0/photos'
-	urls.accounts.points(p0); // with one param, output: '/p0/points' !! link is absolute, so it don't adds '/accounts' prefix urls.accounts.friends(p0); // with one param, output: '/accounts/p0/friends'
+	url.accounts.points(p0); // with one param, output: '/p0/points' !! link is absolute, so it don't adds '/accounts' prefix url.accounts.friends(p0); // with one param, output: '/accounts/p0/friends'
 ```

-All urls accepts an extra param(object) for query: `urls.home({lang:'ru',_ref:'home'})` -> `'/?lang=ru&_ref=home'`
+All urls accept an extra param(object) for query: `url.home({lang:'ru',_ref:'home'})` -> `'/?lang=ru&_ref=home'`

 ## API

-### urlset.urls
+### urlset.url

-`urls` property keeps created urls structure.
+`url` property keeps created urls structure.

 ### urlset.init(Object)
 Inits urlset.
 Default configuration:
 ```
 	{
 		sectionChar: '@',
-		specialParams: [],
+		params: [],
-		formater: formts.json
+		formater: formats.json
 	}
 ```